A few weeks ago I took a box of produce over to a neighbor’s house and I smelled their house.

 Which Essential Oils Should You Use?

-If you own pets, the ASPCA recommends avoiding tea tree oil.
+If you own pets, this is a great graphic that explains how to use essential oils around pets.
 Also, citrus essential oils naturally dissipate more quickly than other oils, so I’d avoid those if you want a long-lasting scent.

 As for the herbs, matching the herb to the oil will give you the most powerful scent.
 For example, combining dried lavender with lavender essential oils.